-There are many potential causes of diffuse liver damage, including autoimmune disease, infection, hereditary conditions, and toxic or metabolic factors.
-A common presentation is asymptomatic transaminase elevation detected on routine laboratory testing.
+There are many potential causes of diffuse liver damage, includingautoimmune disease, infection, hereditary conditions, and toxic or metabolic factors.
+A common presentation is asymptomatic transaminase elevation detected on routinelaboratory testing.
 Advanced liver disease may manifest as jaundice or aberrations in the synthetic function of the liver.

 When imaging is required, ultrasound is the initial study of choice for evaluation of both the liver parenchyma and biliary tree.
-In a study comparing ultrasonography of alcoholic liver disease to histological correlation, ultrasound had a sensitivity of 95% and specificity of 94%.
-(Taylor, 1981, #49) Another study comparing histologic findings with ultrasonography for assessment of diffuse parenchymal disease found a sensitivity and specificity of 89% and 93%, respectively.
-(Joseph, 1991, #50)
+In a study comparing ultrasonography of alcoholic liver disease to histological correlation, ultrasound had a

 Limited data is available comparing accuracy of available cross-sectional imaging modalities.
-A small trial comparing the ability of ultrasound, CT, and MRI to determine diffuse liver steatosis demonstrated that opposed-phase MRI had the highest correlation with histopathology, compared to T2-weighted MRI with and without fat saturation, CT, and ultrasound for quantification of diffuse liver fat.
-(Qayyum, 2009, #51) In a multicenter collaborative study evaluating the accuracy, sensitivity, and specificity of these imaging modalities for detecting liver cirrhosis, CT and MRI were not statistically better than ultrasound in receiver operating characteristic analysis.
-(Kudo, 2008, #52)
+A small trial comparing the ability of ultrasound, CT, and MRI to determine diffuse liver steatosis demonstrated that opposed-phase MRI had the highest correlation with histopathology, compared to T2-weighted MRI with and without fat saturation, CT, and ultrasound for quantification of diffuse liver fat.(Qayyum, 2009, #50) In a multicenter collaborative study evaluating the accuracy, sensitivity, and specificity of these imaging modalities for detecting liver cirrhosis, CT and MRI were not statistically better than ultrasound in receiver operating characteristic analysis.(Kudo, 2008, #51)

-Hepato splenic scintigraphy, typically performed with sulfur colloid, can be used to assess the function of the reticuloendothelial system and may be appropriate when results will determine whether a liver biopsy is performed or whether a potentially hepatotoxic medication is continued.
-(Royal, 1998, #53)
+Hepatosplenic scintigraphy, typically performed with sulfur colloid, can be used to assess the function of the reticuloendothelial system and may be appropriate when results will determine whether a liver biopsy is performed or whether a potentially hepatotoxic medication is continued.
+(Royal, 1998, #52)